jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 - VoIP lines and our building's private network
 - Comcast coax cable
 - Wave G network rack
+- Wave G fiber underground run from a nearby data center
 - Wave Broadband coax cable
 - DirecTV cable

-Focusing on Wave G, from the MDF, fiber and CAT5 runs in 2 directions: the fiber splits off - one run goes up 15 floors to the rooftop, while the other connects hundreds of feet away to the other tower in our building, up into its first communications room.
+Focusing on Wave G, from the MDF, fiber and CAT5 runs in 3 directions: the fiber splits off - it runs up 15 floors to the rooftop, another connects hundreds of feet away to the other tower in our building, into its first communications room, and the backbone comes from an armored fiber run that goes several blocks away to the data center at 3101 Western Ave.

 Within the core of the building, telco rooms alternate with power generation and electric meter utility rooms as you move up the risers.
 The communication